Measuring nonclasicality of single-mode systems: Examples on the behavior of and

-Similar to Ref.~\cite{BrandesPRL2004}, we numerically find the ground state of Hamiltonian (\ref{HSR}) by choosing $N=80$ and 142 dimensions for the field mode $\hat{a}$.
-Since the particles are identical, the dimension of the atomic system is only $2S+1=N+1=80$, not $2^N$.
-Because, atoms can only occupy the symmetric Dicke states \cite{symmetricDicke} which is in the maximum cooperation set.
+Similar to Refs.~\cite{BrandesPRL2004,tasgin2017many}, we numerically evaluate the ground state of the hamiltonian~(\ref{HSR}) by choosing $N=$80 identical atoms and 142 dimensions for the field mode $\hat{a}$.
+Since the particles are identical, the dimension of the atomic system is only $2S+1=N+1=81$, i.e. not $2^N$.
+Because, atoms can occupy only the symmetric Dicke states~\cite{symmetricDicke}, i.e. $|\psi\rangle=\sum_m c_m |S=N/2,m\rangle$ or $|\psi\rangle = \sum_{n_e} |n_g,n_e\rangle$ with $n_g+n_e=N$.